liangyueyang/LRR-CFL/README.md

 - **LatLRR-CFL**:  Open the MATLAB script `Demo_fusion.m`.
 You need to set the path of the dataset you want to use in this file.
 - **MDLatLRR-CFL**:  Open the MATLAB script `main.m`.
 You need to set the path of the dataset you want to use in this file.
 ## 5. Key Algorithms and Implementation
+In the fusion stage, different strategies are applied to the base and detail parts.
+For the base parts, a fusion method based on CFL is employed, which jointly learns the shared features between infrared and visible images, ensuring the effective preservation of global structural information.
+The detail parts is fused using different strategies depending on the decomposition method: LatLRR-based details employ summation, and MDLatLRR-based details use nuclear norm regularization, maximizing the retention of detail information and enhancing texture and edge features.
+The fusion method of LatLRR-CFL is implemented in the `latlrr_cfl_Fusion.m` file, while the fusion method of MDLatLRR-CFL is implemented in the `mdlatlrr_cfl_Fusion.m` file.
 ## 6. Datasets and Experiments
 ### Datasets
 Our data comes from the public datasets TNO and RoadScene, which can be obtained from the following links: